-Marr's approach argues that complex systems have multiple levels of organization, forming a hierarchy where each level consists of composites of the entities at the lower level.
-These systems can be interpreted at various levels, such as biochemical, cellular, and psychological levels in organisms or logical gates, machine language, and high-level tasks in computers.
+Marr's approach argues that complex systems {form} a hierarchy where each level consists of composites of the entities at a lower level.
+These systems can be interpreted at various levels, {e.g.} biochemical, cellular, psychological in organisms or logical gates, machine language, {functionals} in computers.
 Higher-level explanations allow for generalizations across different underlying physical structures.
-This means we can predict behaviors without detailed knowledge of the underlying components, like predicting genetic traits without knowing DNA specifics or predicting a computer's output without understanding physical properties of semiconductors.
-The power of higher-level explanations lies in their ability to offer reasonable predictions with less detailed information about the system behavioral details.
-They achieve generality by focusing on the input/output functions of subsystems rather than the functional significance of their inner workings.
+This means we can predict behaviors without detailed knowledge of the underlying components, like predicting genetic traits without knowing DNA specifics or predicting a computer's output without understanding the properties of semiconductors.
+The power of higher-level explanations lies in their ability to offer reasonable predictions with less detailed information about the system's behavior. {They attain generality by emphasizing subsystem input–output functions rather than the significance of their internal mechanisms.}

-The success of today's AI heavily dwells on the data representations and algorithm developments just like we see it in the development of neural networks and the algorithms that enabled such computational models become realistic such as Bayes updates, gradient descent, dynamic and probabilistic methods and theories.
-The main medium used to implement AI is silicon-based transistor logic employing Von Neumann architectures, characterized by large, inactive memory and minimal state within the central processing unit.
-Due to the significant bottleneck posed by single processors and low-latency local memory in meeting the demands for real-life workloads and pervasive bandwidth demands, parallel architectures have garnered importance, enabling independent segments of programs to execute concurrently.
-Consequently, numerous AI model development endeavors appear to be gravitating towards maximizing the efficiency of parallel architectures for training.
-A notable instance of this trend is the recent advancement in transformer models, which exhibit a high degree of parallelizability compared to convolutional neural networks \cite{vaswani2017attention, shoeybi2019megatron}.Of course such a bias leads to a broad range of changes in the way the algorithms are designed, ultimately changing the implementation details of intelligence on the silicon.
+{The success of modern AI largely depends on data representations and algorithmic advances, as seen in neural networks enabled by methods such as Bayesian updates, gradient descent, and probabilistic approaches.} The main medium is silicon-based transistor logic employing Von Neumann architectures, characterized by large, inactive memory and minimal state within the central processing unit.
+Due to the significant bottleneck posed by solo processors and slow memory for real-life workloads, parallel architectures have garnered traction, enabling independent logic to be executed concurrently. {Consequently, many AI development efforts focus on enhancing the efficiency of parallel architectures for training.
+A prominent example is the transformer models, which are far more parallelizable than CNNs \cite{vaswani2017attention,shoeybi2019megatron}.} Obviously, such a bias leads to a broad range of changes in the way the algorithms are designed, ultimately changing the implementation details of intelligence on silicon.